johnwvmw/open-vm-tools/publish-12.4.5.md

   - A vmtoolsd process hang related to nested logging from an RPC Channel error has been fixed.

-- For issues resolved in this release, see the [Resolved Issues ](https://github.com/vmware/open-vm-tools/blob/stable-12.4.5/ReleaseNotes.md#resolved-issues) section of the Release Notes.
+- For  a more complete list of issues resolved in this release, see the [Resolved Issues ](https://github.com/vmware/open-vm-tools/blob/stable-12.4.5/ReleaseNotes.md#resolved-issues) section of the Release Notes.